bineetchaubey/Propel2Exa/README.md

-Note – in schema file database  name is Importend beacues this is connection name use in rumtime-config.php file and  rumtime-config.xml
+Note – in schema file database  name is Impotent because this is connection name use in runtime-config.php file and  runtime-config.xml

 now create model from schema file
--- vendor/bin/propel build:model
+                   >vendor/bin/propel build:model

 --create all required model class file in  generated-class file

-now make a runtime configfile with xml or manualy
+--now make a runtime config file with xml or manualy

 -- create a runtime-config.xml file in rool directory  with below content